 The Wendy Syndrome: Caring for Others and Neglecting Yourself

-It is important to limit this and have a balance.
-You can adore your partner, give a lot of love to your parents or friends, but you must never go to the extreme and forget your own needs and overlook your own personal growth.
+It is important to limit this and work to find a balance.
+You can adore your partner, give a lot of love to your parents or friends, but you must never go so far as to forget your own needs.

-Today in this article we will address this topic and find out a little bit more about The Wendy Syndrome.
+In this article we will address this topic and find out a little bit more about The Wendy Syndrome.

 The Wendy Syndrome, the perfect woman for a Peter Pan

-Peter is a young boy that refuses to grow up, that does not want to have the responsibilities of an adult, and above all, looks to live a life of adventure without ever having to enter the realm of stability and maturity.
+Peter is a young boy who refuses to grow up.
+He doesn’t want to have the responsibilities of an adult, and seeks a life of adventure without ever having to enter the realm of stability and maturity.

-Characteristics that usually define people with the Wendy syndrome:
+Characteristics of people with the Wendy syndrome:

 - They feel the need to provide care, to tend to others.
 In this way, they feel that they are making other people happy.